shivajid/MLOpsCICD/README.md

 The code structure is defined in the following folders:

 - **notebook**:
-    This contains the notebooks or experiments that you are working with.
-This has 3 files
+    This contains the notebooks for KFP and CI/CD.

     * **[01pipelines_intro_kfp.ipynb](notebooks/01pipelines_intro_kfp.ipynb)**
                   This is an intro notebook to Pipelines